Roasted Brussels Sprouts with Bacon – the most delicious holiday side you’ll ever sink your teeth in!

 This delicious roasted brussels sprouts recipe is made with just a few simple ingredients including thick-cup maple bacon and in less than 30 minutes!

 Roasted Brussels sprouts are hands down the best way to make this mini cabbage-like veggie.
 And, when you pair them with bacon, you can’t go wrong!
-We’re so excited to serve this recipe next to our amazing Honeysuckle White Sous Vide Turkey this holiday season.
+We’re so excited to serve this recipe next to our amazing Smoked Turkey Recipe is holiday season.

 What do roasted Brussels sprouts with bacon taste like?

 Roasted Brussels sprouts on their own take flavor to whatever you season them with such as garlic, salt, and pepper (like in this recipe).
 Then, when you add bacon to the mix, you get a delicious, savory, salty addition that also adds amazing texture!

 How to Make Roasted Brussels Sprouts with Bacon

 If you scroll down to the recipe card, you’ll notice that this brussels sprouts with bacon recipe is rather simple.
 But, just in case we’re going to break things down so that you can make the most delicious side dish in all the land.

 Do Brussels sprouts need to be washed, you ask?
 Always wash your Brussels sprouts before prepping and cooking with them.
 Since they are a vegetable, there’s a good chance they’ll have dirt on them (this is natural), but just take some time to do a little scrubbing and you’re good to go!